troytruong/LendingClubCaseStudy/README.md

 ###  univariate analysis with respect to the charged off loans.
 There is a more probability of defaulting when :

 - Applicants having house_ownership as 'RENT'
+- Applicants who use the loan to clear other debts
 - Applicants who receive interest at the rate of 13-17%
 - Applicants who have an income of range 31201 - 58402
 - Applicants with employement length of 10